 Caption: Robot Race: Animal Locomotion and Bioinspired Robots

 Bioengineering is the fastest growing engineering discipline with prospects for employment in industry and research.
-The Department currently offers two MSc programmes.
+The Department currently offers three MSc programmes.

 View our programmes in the online College prospectus:

 MSc Biomedical Engineering has been running since 1991.
 There are five stream options to allow students to specialise their biomedical engineering skills: biomechanics and mechanobiology; biomaterials and tissue engineering; medical physics; computational bioengineeering; neurotechnology.